CollaboraOnline/CollaboraOnline.github.io/layouts/shortcodes/common-build-commands.md

 {{ end }}

 {{ if eq $section "run-unit-test" }}
-If you want to run the unit tests, use `make check` instead of the `make`.
+If you want to run the unit tests, use `make check` instead of `make`.

 Note that the coolforkit program needs the `CAP_SYS_CHROOT` capability, thus **you will be asked the root password** when running make as it